snovvcrash/snovvcrash.github.io/_posts/2021-06-30-leveraging-printnightmare-to-abuse-rbcd.md

 ## Prologue

-The recent [PrintNightmare](https://github.com/afwu/PrintNightmare) (post CVE-2021-1675, *EDIT: a few days later Microsoft assinged it a brand new **CVE-2021-34527***) exploit abuses <strike>in</strike>famous Print Spooler service in order to load and execute arbitary code on a Windows machine.
+The recent [PrintNightmare](https://github.com/afwu/PrintNightmare) (post CVE-2021-1675, *UPD: a few days later Microsoft assinged it a brand new **CVE-2021-34527***) exploit abuses <strike>in</strike>famous Print Spooler service in order to load and execute arbitary code on a Windows machine.

 I won't dive into the vulnerability analysis because exploit authors will definitely do it better on the upcoming Black Hat event.
 As for now a brief description of the attack [can be found on the GitHub](https://github.com/afwu/PrintNightmare#cve-2021-1675-analysis).